An input-output framework for stability and synchronization analysis of networks of infinite-dimensional linear systems: Relations defined by semigroups

 \begin{lemma} \stepcounter{refer} Given Hilbert spaces $X$ and $Y$ with conjugations\footnote{A conjugation on a Hilbert space $X$ is a conjugate-linear isometry $X \rightarrow X : x \mapsto \bar{x}$ such that $\bar{\bar{x}} = x$.}, and a bounded injective operator $\iota : Y \hookrightarrow X$ commuting with conjugations and having dense image.
 Denote by $\Phi$ the ($\CC$-linear) Riesz isomorphism $X \rightarrow X^* : x \mapsto \langle \bar{x}, \cdot \rangle_{X}$.
 Let $Q : Y \rightarrow Y^*$ be a bounded operator.
 If there exists $\alpha \in \RR$ such that

-uniform in $y \in Y$, then the maximal operator $A$ completing the diagram below\footnote{We define $A x_1 = x_2$ whenever there exist elements on the remaining three spots of \creflocal{eq:commute} completing the diagram.} is a sectorial operator.
+uniformly in $y \in Y$, then the maximal operator $A$ completing the diagram below\footnote{We define $A x_1 = x_2$ whenever there exist elements on the remaining three spots of \creflocal{eq:commute} completing the diagram.} is a sectorial operator.